hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 == Installation ==

-1. Upload `hcaptcha-wp` folder to the `/wp-content/plugins/` directory
+1. Upload `hcaptcha-wordpress-plugin` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Enter your site key and SECRET in the Settings -> hCaptcha menu in WordPress
 4. Enable desired Integrations